ruppysuppy/SmartsApp/phone_app/README.md

 3. Add the `google-services.json` in `./android/app/` and `GoogleService-Info.plist` in `./ios/Runner/`
 4. Open up a virtual device
 5. Use `flutter run` to run the phone app

+## Packaging App

+1. Use `flutter build apk --release` to package the android app
+2. Use `flutter build ios --release` to package the ios app (click [here](https://flutter.dev/docs/deployment/ios) for more info)